Forgivable Education Loans for Service

 - Be willing to work in NC in a designated critical employment shortage profession

-- Must plan to enroll in at least six credit hours in a FELS Approved Program at a FELS Eligible Institution
+- Must plan to enroll at least part-time in a FELS Approved Program at a FELS Eligible Institution

 Complete a FELS Application

-- Application opens the 1st Monday of January.
+- The 2022 application will open on Tuesday, January 4, as Monday is a holiday.
 Applications will be entered into a lottery for award consideration.

 - If you are seeking your associate's or bachelor’s degree, provide a copy of your transcript with your application.